 in the same boston globe article, he is quoted as recommending to, “have a clear idea of what you would like your kids to do and discuss it matter-of-factly. if your kids are older, you’ll probably need to approach the discussion and follow through with greater clarity, firmness, and consistency.”

-and THIS brings me to some news i have been dying to share with you!!!
+and THIS brings me to some more good news!

 and guess what?

-it is now 6 years later and all three of my kids (ages 10, 7, and 3) participate in the exact same super simple Chore System and it is still working every. single. day.
+it is now 6 years later and all three of my kids (ages 10, 8, and 3) participate in the exact same super simple Chore System and it is still working every. single. day. even better? it’s working for hundreds of other moms now too!

 so what’s the secret?

-i am the first to admit that many things do not work smoothly here at our home. dinner, for example. i am the world’s most basic cook and dinnertime rarely goes well because i am not good at the planning. so if you come over for dinner, you will probably have chicken nuggets. but you will see beds that are made, sinks that are clean, and toys and shoes that are picked up before that dinner happens because CHORES are something that does work around here.
+i am the first to admit that many other things do not work smoothly here at our home. dinner, for example. i am the world’s most basic cook. so if you come over for dinner, you will probably have chicken nuggets. but you will see beds that are made, sinks that are clean, and toys and shoes that are picked up before that dinner happens because CHORES are something that does work around here.

 the secret is simplicity. when a Chore System is complicated, no one does it. but when it is simple and your time has been spent on a few RIGHT things, you can have a system that works for your family and GROWS WITH YOU for years to come.

-so after years of walking friends and family through our system, making tweaks and making sure this is something that is doable for ALL Moms…i am so excited to tell you that in just a few short weeks the HELPFUL KIDS, Happy Mom Chore System will be available for you to use with your family…just in time for SUMMER!
+so after years of walking friends and family through our system, making tweaks and making sure this is something that is doable for ALL Moms…i am so excited to tell you that you can learn more, look inside the system, and grab it for your family ON SALE RIGHT HERE.